pyc-team/pytorch_concepts/examples/contributing/dataset.md

 The following default scalers and splitters will be used if the 'scalers' and 'splitters' parameters are not specified.

 #### Default Scalers
-Located in `conceptarium/conceptarium/data/scalers/`:
-- `StandardScaler`: Z-score normalization (default)
+- `StandardScaler`: Z-score normalization (default).
+Located in `torch_concepts/data/scalers/standard.py`.

 #### Default Splitters
-Located in `conceptarium/conceptarium/data/splitters/`:
-- `RandomSplitter`: Random train/val/test split (default)
+- `RandomSplitter`: Random train/val/test split (default).
+Located in `torch_concepts/data/splitters/random.py`.

 ### 2.3 Implementing Custom Scalers

-If you need a custom scaler, create it in `conceptarium/conceptarium/data/scalers/your_scaler.py`:
+If you need a custom scaler, you can extend the `Scaler` class from `torch_concepts.data.base.scaler` and place the new scaler in `torch_concepts/data/scalers/your_scaler.py`.

 ```python
 class YourCustomScaler: